3 Parenting Tips For A Successful School Year

 Photo of Girl Hugging Her Mom While Doing Yoga Pose

 This is a biggie.
-You just worked a long day, your child also had a long day, and now it’s time for dinner, homework, bath, and bed.
+You just worked a long day.
+Your child also had a long day.
+Now it’s time for dinner, homework, bath, and bed.
 A parent’s work may never be done, but it can be made easier!
 Upon returning home, take a few minutes to just sit and unwind.
-Do some family yoga, stretching, or even just some deep breathing, and allow yourself and your child to be present and relax together, back at home in their safe place with you.
-Setting up a routine of intentionally taking a few minutes for everyone to chill out and get comfortable can be just the reset you need to take on the rest of the evening’s tasks in stride.
-This practice can go a long way for the whole family and can also be applied in multiple areas of your life, such as arriving at work after a stressful commute or gearing up for that sales meeting with your boss.
+Do some family yoga, stretching, or even just some deep breathing.
+Allow yourself and your child to be present and relax together, back at home in their safe place with you.
+Setting up a routine that includes a few minutes to chill out and get comfortable can be just the reset you need to take on the rest of the evening’s tasks.
+This practice can benefit the whole family and can also be applied in multiple areas of your life, Try it when arriving at work after a stressful commute or gearing up for that sales meeting with your boss.
 De-stress and reset.

-The beautiful thing about routines is that they will look very different from one family or situation to the next.
-One person may have all of the above-mentioned struggles and need help with prioritizing and finding shortcuts.
-Another person may not struggle with any of these issues, but there may be other areas in life that could benefit from routines.
-They are not one size fits all, but routines can change almost anyone’s life in a variety of ways if just given the chance.
+The beautiful thing about routines is that they will look very different from one family to the next.
+One family may have all of the above-mentioned struggles and need help with prioritizing and finding shortcuts.
+Another may not struggle with any of these issues, but there may be other areas in life that could benefit from routines.
+They are not one size fits all, but routines can simplify life in a variety of ways if given the chance.

 3. Set boundaries to maintain balance

-Boundaries are important in order to maintain balance and homeostasis within your family and your life.
-School is not a competition, so doing things like over-packing the child’s schedule with extra-curricular activities or hyper-focusing on test scores can add to their baseline stress level and cause resentment and discontentment in the family, as well as in other areas of their life.
-Of course, the boundaries you choose to set will be different for each child so it is up to you as the parent/guardian to decide where those boundaries may be needed and help to set your child up for success.
+Boundaries are important in order to maintain balance within your family and life.
+School is not a competition.
+Doing things like over-packing the child’s schedule with extra-curricular activities or hyper-focusing on test scores can add to their baseline stress level.
+This can cause resentment and discontentment in the family, as well as in other areas of their life.
+Of course, the boundaries you choose to set will be different for each child.
+It is up to you as the parent/guardian to decide where those boundaries may be needed and help to set your child up for success.

 At The Work-Family Connection, we believe in positive attitudes that lead to warmth and connection.
 We work with our students to create flexible routines, expectations, and healthy boundaries.
 We set them up for success!